-Our patch is not just “a cool design”, it has very strong symbolism attached to it.
+Our patch is not just “a cool design”, there is very strong symbolism attached to it:

 The Red is in remembrance of the bloodshed of our brothers.

 Gold represents the diverse ethnic background of all the armed services.

 Black is for the heavy heart for those who have made the ultimate sacrifice.